Rishi-Bhati/Rishi-Bhati/README.md

 - 👀 I’m interested in python programming and ethical hacking
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaboration
-- 📫 How to reach me ... just mail me at anujkumar123.mp@gmail.com
+- 📫 How to reach me ... no need

 <!---
 Rishi-Bhati/Rishi-Bhati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.